DataDog/documentation/content/en/agent/basic_agent_usage/windows.md

 The Datadog Agent collects a large number of system metrics by default.
 The most commonly used system metrics are `system.load.*` but these metrics are **Unix** specific.

 While Windows does not offer the `system.load.*` metrics, an equivalent option that's available by default is `system.proc.queue.length`.
-This metric shows the number of threads observed as delayed in the processor ready queue that are waiting to be executed.
+This metric shows the number of threads observed as delayed in the processor-ready queue that are waiting to be executed.

 ### Monitoring Windows processes